 Professor of Digital Humanities

-Research interests: Algorithms, Code, Computation, Critical Digital Humanities, Critical Theory, Digital Humanities, Philosophy, Political economy, Post-digital, postdigital, Social and political theory, Software Studies, The University
+Research interests: Algorithms, Code, Computation, Critical Digital Humanities, Critical Reason, Critical Theory, Digital Humanities, History of the University, Philosophy, Political economy, Post-digital, postdigital, Social and political theory, Software Studies, University

 Dr Emile Devereaux